w3slee/FlashingRootingMediatek/README.md

 It should only take a second or two.
 If the program gets stuck for more than a few seconds and your device is awake, press Ctrl+C to close it.

 The -v option turns on verbose printing, which is necessary to debug any problems

+**NOT SUPPORTED**
+If your device has Android 10+ or a security patch level at 03-2020 or higher, you will get an error `Firmware support not implemented`.